 To simulate the initial stress field, the model was initialized with gravity stress and gravity induced stresses using Poisson's ratio.
 The system was allowed to reach equilibrium, ensuring convergence under initial conditions.
 After equilibrium was established, maximum and minimum horizontal stress values of 15 MPa and 10 MPa, respectively, were applied to reflect realistic far-field in-situ stress conditions.
-Initially, the model was run with the input parameters, assuming a stiffness contrast between the fault (E{fault}) and the surrounding rock mass ($E{rockmass}$) of 1.
-The resulting in-situ stress from this model was then compared with a model where the stiffness of the fault zone was systematically varied from

-1.0 (matching the surrounding rock mass) to 0.1 (one-tenth the stiffness of the surrounding rock), enabling a comparative analysis under different stiffness contrasts.
+Initially, the model was run with the input parameters, assuming a stiffness contrast between the fault ( $E{fault}$ ) and the surrounding rock mass ( $E{rockmass}$ ) of 1.
+The resulting in-situ stress from this model was then compared with a model where the stiffness of the fault zone was systematically varied from 1.0 (matching the surrounding rock mass) to 0.1 (one-tenth the stiffness of the surrounding rock mass), enabling a comparative analysis under different stiffness contrasts.

-4 Analysis Results and discussion
+4 Analysis results and discussion

-4.1 Minimum principal stress perturbation over the stiffness contrasts of fault zone

-Within the fault zone area, the minimum principal stress (S3) perturbation is significant as shown in Figure 3a.
-It is clearly represented in Figure 3b that the reduction of S3 is more significant with low stiffness of fault zone.
-This condition occurs when the elastic modulus of the fault zone (E{fault}) is much lower than that of the surrounding rock mass ($E{rockmass}$), leading to a localized drop in stress magnitudes.
-The fault zone, acting as a mechanically weaker region, absorbs and redistributes the stress into adjacent areas, causing stress relaxation within the intersection.
-Such stress redistribution can result in potential instability, particularly in unlined pressure tunnel where the minimum principle stress around the tunnel periphery must be examined.
+4.1 Minimum principal stress perturbation over the stiffness contrasts of fault zone stiffness of fault zone.
+This condition occurs when the elastic modulus of the fault zone ( $E{fault}$ ) is much lower than that of the surrounding rock mass ( $E{rockmass}$ ), leading to a localized drop in stress magnitudes.
+The fault zone, acting as a mechanically weaker region, absorbs and redistributes the stresses into adjacent areas, causing stress relaxation within the intersection.
+Such stress redistribution can result in potential instability, particularly in unlined pressure shafts and tunnels where the minimum principle stress around the shaft/tunnel periphery must be examined.